ocaml/ocaml.org/data/tutorials/guides/rs_00_guidelines.md

 | Var v ->
 ```
 Some programmers generalise this rule to all clauses as soon as one
-expressions overflows.
+expression overflows.
 They will then indent the last clause like this:

 <!-- $MDX skip -->
 ```ocaml